sgirem463/ML-AI-Weather/README.md

 ### Last attempt - reducing the number of features
 There are 549 features in the dataset with TargetEncoder, that is a lot, overfitting might have happened.
 Reducing the bumber of features could help address overfitting if it exists.
 I selected the most important 50 features from each of the LogisticRegression, SVM, RandomForest and GradientBoosting models, got the union (through the Python set() operation) of them to form a reduced feature set.

-I got 143 features in the reduced feature set, 26% of the original one, after retraining the model I didn't see much difference in performance, details can be found in the last two rows of the 4 performance tables in the following sections.
+I got 143 features in the reduced feature set, 26% of the original one, after retraining 4 models I didn't see much difference in performance, details can be found in the last two rows of the 4 performance tables in the following sections.

 Following sections have deatils on these optimizations.